Close Modal

 Creators

-Eric LaRocca (he/they) is a 2x Bram Stoker Award® finalist and Splatterpunk Award winner.
-Named by Esquire as one of the “Writers Shaping Horror’s Next Golden Age” and praised by Locus as “one of strongest and most unique voices in contemporary horror fiction,” LaRocca’s notable works include Things Have Gotten Worse Since We Last Spoke, Everything the Darkness Eats, The Trees Grew Because I Bled There: Collected Stories, and This Skin Was Once Mine and Other Disturbances.
-At Dark, I Become Loathsome has already been optioned for film by The Walking Dead star Norman Reedus.
-He currently resides in Boston, MA with his partner.
-For more information, please visit ericlarocca.com.
+Eric LaRocca (he/they) is a 3x Bram Stoker Award® finalist and Splatterpunk Award winner.
+He was named by Esquire as one of the “Writers Shaping Horror’s Next Golden Age” and praised by Locus as “one of the strongest and most unique voices in contemporary horror fiction.”
+LaRocca’s notable works include Things Have Gotten Worse Since We Last Spoke, Everything the Darkness Eats, and At Dark, I Become Loathsome.
+He currently resides in Boston, Massachusetts, with his partner.

 Praise